thxrun/AutoOps-Sentinel-Self-Healing-Cloud-Infrastructure-powered-by-an-AI-Diagnostic-Agent/README.md

   - Runs a CloudWatch Logs Insights query to pull the last N minutes of relevant logs
   - Pulls current metric values
   - Packages everything into a clean JSON payload for the AI agent

-- **Deliverable:** Breaking something on the EC2 instance reliably triggers an alarm and produces a structured payload in Lambda logs.
+**Deliverable:** Breaking something on the EC2 instance reliably triggers an alarm and produces a structured payload in Lambda logs.

 ### Phase 3 — AI Agent Layer

 **Goal:** Turn raw logs and metrics into an actionable, structured diagnosis.

-- Integrate the Groq API (Llama 3.3 70B) into Lambda
+- Integrate the Gemini API (Gemini 2.5 Flash) into Lambda
 - Design a system prompt that forces structured JSON output:

 ```json